Travel to Machu Picchu: How to choose the best water bottle

 What do I use for filtering my drinking water?

 I absolutely love my Camelbak UV Light filter.
 But it's not available any longer.
 The light is in the lid and all you do is screw it on your bottle and tip back and forth for 1 minute.
-It fits on any standard bottle and it recharges by USB.
+It fits on any standard bottle and the lid recharges by USB.
 It's great for sharing.
 One device can be shared with your family or group.
-The battery life is so long I've never had to recharge during the trip.
+The battery life is so long I've never had to recharge during an average 2 week trip.
 I called Camelbak to ask why I couldn't find it and found out they discontinued due to lack of sales!
 But look what I found?

 Mountop UV Water Purifier is now available on Amazon.
 I was quite surprised to see that another company is offering what appears to be the exact same technology that I have in my Camelbak UV light purifier.
 I will get one and field test it and let you know how it works!